DS4PS/ds4ps.github.io/_posts/2019-03-24-census-data.md

 Have you ever tried working with census data over time and encountered challenges with changes to Census tracts, which alter the units of analysis?
 Then you will appreciate these projects.

-The National Historical Geographic Information System at the University of Minnesota provides Census files that have all been harmonized to 2010 tracts:
+## The National Historical Geographic Information System

+NHGIS at the University of Minnesota provides Census files that have all been harmonized to 2010 tracts:

 [https://www.nhgis.org/documentation/time-series](https://www.nhgis.org/documentation/time-series)